ukri-excalibur/excalibur-tests/README.md

 benchmarks on pre-configured HPC systems.
 However you can use this framework on any system by choosing the "generic" system with `--system generic`, or by using your own ReFrame configuration.
-You can use the "generic" system to run benchmarks in ReFrame without using a queue manager or an MPI launcher (e.g. on a personal workstation).
+You can use the "generic" system to run benchmarks in ReFrame without using a queue manager (e.g. on a personal workstation).

-If you choose the "generic" system, and a benchmark using the Spack build system, a new empty Spack environment will be automatically created in `spack-environments/generic` when ReFrame is launched for the first time.
+If you choose the "generic" system and a benchmark using the Spack build system, a new empty Spack environment will be automatically created in `spack-environments/generic` when ReFrame is launched for the first time.
 You should populate the environment with the packages already installed on your system